tamsanh/kedro-introduction-tutorial/README.md

 ```

 Kedro will create a pipeline for us inside of the `pipelines` folder in our project, named with whatever name we give it.

+Let's create a pipeline called "final_pipeline" with the command `kedro pipeline create final_pipeline`.
+We're going to be using a premade node for this pipeline, which can be find inside of `tts/pipelines/final_node.py`.
+Inside of that file, we have the function `final_pipeline_tutorial_node` which we can add to the pipeline as a node.

+If you have been following the tutorial so far, you should have all the skills you need to get the output of this node on your own!

+### Part 6: Access through Jupyter Notebook